 The Eastern Shore Community College Foundation reserves the right to alter the eligibility requirements and the amounts of awards as circumstances may dictate.
 Changes will not be made after a student has been notified of an award.
 Additional awards may be made and applicants will be considered for all awards for which they are eligible.
 In addition to the scholarships funded through the Eastern Shore Community College Foundation, a number of other organizations provide scholarships; however, the recipients are designated by the clubs and not by the Eastern Shore Community College Financial Aid Committee.

 FINANCIAL INFORMATION

 TUITION AND FEES

-Note: The following tuition and fees were approved by the State Board for Community Colleges on May 20, 2011.
+Note: The following tuition and fees effective Fall 2012 were approved by the State Board for Community Colleges in May 2012.